Who is involved?

 mike waite

-Mike Waite, Associate Practitioner
+Mike Waite, Senior Associate Practitioner

 Mike Waite is an experienced mediator, trainer and researcher who lives in south west Scotland.
 He has been a youth and community worker in Lancashire and on Merseyside, and has worked for several charities based in north west England.
 He was employed in local government for over thirty years and was the senior manager responsible for community cohesion and equalities at Burnley Council after the 2001 ‘northern town’ disturbances, including the years when the BNP was represented on the council.